-The College is fortunate in having the Flower Veterinary Library, containing over 20,000 volumes and approximately 365 current periodicals, second to no other special veterinary library in the country.
-This library is made up of two collections: one purchased with State funds, and one purchased with the income of a fund begun by Roswell P. Flower in 1897 with a gift of \$5,000 to the University for the Veterinary Library.
+The College is fortunate in having the Flower Veterinary Library, containing over 20,000 volumes and approximately 325 current periodicals, second to no other special veterinary library in the country.
+This library is made up of two collections: one purchased with state funds, and the main collection purchased with the proceeds of a fund begun by Roswell P. Flower in 1897 with a gift of \$5,000 to the University for the Veterinary Library.
 Four thousand dollars of this gift was used immediately for the purchase of books, leaving \$1,000 as a source of income.
-This sum was increased in 1900 by \$10,000 given by Mrs. Flower, and in 1929 by about \$8,000 added largely through the efforts of Dr. Frank H. Miller, for many years a trustee of the University.
+This sum was increased, in 1900 by \$10,000 given by Mrs. Flower, and in 1929 by about \$8,000 added largely through the efforts of Dr. Frank H. Miller, for many years trustee of the University.

 Besides texts in the fields covered by the curriculum and related subjects, the library carries over three hundred American and foreign periodicals and receives pertinent publications from all other important colleges and experiment stations.
-The University also deposits some special periodicals and handbooks in this library, which increases its serviceability.
+The University also deposits a number of special periodicals and handbooks in this library, which increases its serviceability.

-The library is in the south wing of James Law Hall, with stacks and a spacious reading room that is open from 8:00 to 5:30 and three evenings a week.
+The library is in the south wing of James Law Hall, with stacks and a spacious reading room that is open from 8:00 to 5:30 and 3 evenings a week.
 In the main reading room are the current numbers of periodicals-veterinary and medical-the catalogues, indexes, reference books, and texts bearing especially on class work; in an adjoining room are the stacks, which are open to the students.

-Books may be drawn for home use as from the University and Agricultural Libraries.
-These libraries and the Chemistry Library are also accessible to veterinary students and extend their opportunities in the fields of general and special literature.
-The library also borrows books and microfilms from several of the largest medical libraries, thus opening to research workers the main collections of medical literature in the world.
+Books may be drawn for home use as from the University and Agricultural libraries.
+These libraries and the Chemistry library are also accessible to Veterinary students and extend their opportunities in the fields of general and special literature.
+The library also borrows books or microfilms from several of the largest medical libraries, thus opening to research workers the main collections of medical literature in the country.